-- Recommend including a general provision stating that: - No person shall discharge a contaminant into the environment, and no person responsible for a contaminant shall permit it to discharge into the environment, in an amount, concentration or level in excess of the prescribed standards\

-\A First Nation's EP law must specifically reference the provincial, federal or other standards that will be used to set the maximum allowable concentrations of a potentially contaminating substance into the environment

-- Provisions for Contaminated sites management: - How is it determined that a site is contaminated (e.g., Contaminated site assessments)? - Records management (Contaminated sites registry) - Who is liable/responsible for the remediation of a contaminated site? - How and when is remediation implemented?

-- Provisions for spill prevention, preparedness, reporting and response - · Provisions for dealing with environmental emergencies - Licensing and approval of waste management sites and facilities - Also consider including general provisions to outline: - Ability to hire or retain qualified professionals/consultants for EP Law Implementation and enforcement - Offences - Powers and duties for enforcement - Penalties for offences and contravention
+- Recommend including a general provision stating that: - No person shall discharge a contaminant into the environment, and no person responsible for a contaminant shall permit it to discharge into the environment, in an amount, concentration or level in excess of the prescribed standards - A First Nation's EP law must specifically reference the provincial, federal or other standards that will be used to set the maximum allowable concentrations of a potentially contaminating substance into the environment - Provisions for Contaminated sites management: - How is it determined that a site is contaminated (e.g., Contaminated site assessments)? - Records management (Contaminated sites registry) - Who is liable/responsible for the remediation of a contaminated site? - How and when is remediation implemented? - Provisions a 'statute of limitation' (i.e., For what period of time after a spill or contamination occurred is a person still responsible for it?
+Does that time period start when the spill or contamination occurred, or when the First Nation became aware of it?) - Provisions for spill prevention, preparedness, reporting and response - Provisions for dealing with environmental emergencies - Licensing and approval of waste management sites and facilities - Also consider including general provisions to outline: - Ability to hire or retain qualified professionals/consultants for EP Law Implementation and enforcement - Offences - Powers and duties for enforcement. - Penalties for offences and contravention